On Tilted Losses in Machine Learning: Theory and Applications: Connections to Other Risk Measures

 \subsection{TERM as a Regularizer to Empirical Risk}

-TERM can also be interpreted as a form of regularization in traditional ERM.
-We first look at the distributional case, i.e., relating $R_X(t; \theta)$ to cross entropy as follows. \begin{lemma} The entropic risk of order $t$ can be stated as:
+TERM can also be interpreted as a form of regularization in traditional ERM. {We first note that by Taylor series expansion at $t=0$, TERM can be approximately decomposed into empirical risk regularized by $t$ times the empirical variance of the loss, for small $t$~\citep[Section V.A]{liu2019deep}.
+Here, we provide an exact interpretation of TERM as regularized ERM for all $t$.} We first look at the distributional case, i.e., relating $R_X(t; \theta)$ to cross entropy as follows. \begin{lemma} The entropic risk of order $t$ can be stated as:

 where $D$ denotes KL divergence between two distributions and $T(p, p_\theta, -t)$ is a mismatched tilted distribution defined as~\cite[Definition 1]{salamatian2019mismatched}

 \end{lemma} \begin{proof} Consider the following equation: